Lilly Supply home

 Serious allergic reactions.
 Stop using Mounjaro and get medical help right away if you have any symptoms of a serious allergic reaction, including swelling of your face, lips, tongue or throat, problems breathing or swallowing, severe rash or itching, fainting or feeling dizzy, and very rapid heartbeat.

-Kidney problems (kidney failure).
-In people who have kidney problems, diarrhea, nausea, and vomiting may cause a loss of fluids (dehydration), which may cause kidney problems to get worse.
+Dehydration leading to kidney problems.
+Diarrhea, nausea, and vomiting may cause a loss of fluids (dehydration), which may cause kidney problems.
 It is important for you to drink fluids to help reduce your chance of dehydration.
+Tell your healthcare provider right away if you have nausea, vomiting, or diarrhea that does not go away.

 Severe stomach problems.
 Stomach problems, sometimes severe, have been reported in people who use Mounjaro.
 Tell your healthcare provider if you have stomach problems that are severe or will not go away.